 With that said, your pool’s pump does contain interior parts, such as the strainer basket, which do require consistent cleaning in order to keep debris out.
 When you hire a swimming pool professional to maintain your equipment, he or she will be able to reach your pump’s basket and keep it clean on a regular basis to avoid any issues.

 While cleaning your pump’s strainer basket, your swimming pool maintenance technician will oftentimes inspect the basket’s gasket (or O-ring) for cracks or deterioration.
-If any damage is found, the gasket will be immediately replaced, as a damaged gasket will prevent the lid from forming the necessary seal to keep the pump in operation.
+Upon identifying any damage, our technicians will promptly replace the gasket since a damaged gasket hinders the lid’s ability to form a crucial seal required for the pump’s operation.

 Maintaining Your Swimming Pool Filter

-How frequent you use your swimming pool or spa, along with the type of filter you have will dictate how often you’ll need to have your filter cleaned by a swimming pool cleaning professional.
+How frequently you use your swimming pool or spa, along with the type of filter you have, will dictate how often you’ll need to have your filter cleaned by a swimming pool cleaning professional.
 Filter cleaning frequency ranges from once per month to three or four times per year.

-In fact, dirt particles, when lodged inside the filter itself, help to trap additional particles of debris, which will allow them to be removed from your swimming pool more rapidly.
-A swimming pool technician will typically recommend cleaning the filter before any water deterioration in your pool becomes noticeable.
+In fact, dirt particles lodged inside the filter aid in trapping additional debris particles, leading to a faster removal from your swimming pool.
+This highlights the beneficial role of dirt particles in the filtration process.
+A swimming pool technician typically recommends cleaning the filter before any water deterioration in your pool becomes noticeable.

 In order to avoid any serious issues, a swimming pool technician will inspect the filter’s pressure gauge (located on the line into the filter) and flow meter (located on the return line out of the filter) in your pool.
 The difference in flow between the gauges will begin to increase once the filter becomes dirty.